DockATot Review and Safety Assessment

 The DockATot is the most popular baby nest on the market, offering a comfortable place for your baby or toddler to lounge, practice tummy time, get a diaper change, play, and have a supervised nap.

 When we first saw the DockATot, we were very nervous that parents would use it the wrong way: as an unsupervised sleeping area, as a co-sleeper, or placed into a crib or bassinet.
-We advise against those uses, but that being said we think there are a ton of practical and comfortable uses for a DockATot!
+We advise against those uses, even if you're watching your baby closely in-person or with a baby monitor.
+In other words, the DockATot is not a suitable replacement for an appropriately-sized bassinet or crib mattress.
+That being said, we think there are a ton of practical and cozy uses for a DockATot!

 DockATot Pros and Cons